andrewchungxam/2019BotAIHack/README.md

 https://developer.salesforce.com/docs/api-explorer/sobject/Account/get-account-id/try

 It gives you the URL:
-GET/services/data/v39.0/sobjects/Account/{Id}
+GET /services/data/v39.0/sobjects/Account/{Id}

 And the base URL - you can find by pressing the gear settings button on the upper right of the live response.

-Press the Gear "Settings" Button on the upper right of the Live Response:  (The "Instance" Url is what you're looking for).
+Press the Gear "Settings" Button on the upper right of the Live Response and you’ll see a pop-up that shows something like this:  (The "Instance" Url is what you're looking for).
 Connection Settings
 Username:
 myemailaddy@myemail.com